Electric vehicle charging at home: WA tariffs, costs, and smart strategies

 Strategy 3: Solar + Battery + EV

-- Battery powers the house in the evening
+- The battery powers the house in the evening

-- Or: EV charges from solar during the day
+- Or the EV charges from solar during the day

-Combined annual cost for EV charging: As low as $50–$100/year with optimised scheduling.
+Combined annual cost for EV charging: as low as $50–$100/year with well-scheduled charging.

 Adding an EV typically adds 6–8 kWh of daily electricity demand.
-To cover this with solar:
+To cover that with solar:

-- Additional solar needed: 2–3 kW of panels
+- Extra solar needed: 2–3 kW of panels

 Use BillWise's scenario tool to model the exact impact on your bills.